The Department of Materials Science and Nanoengineering at Rice University offers the following graduate degrees:

 Once you have reviewed and met all admissions requirements, you are ready to Begin Your Application to Rice University.

 Applications must be submitted online, and are transmitted through a secured server and are kept confidential until you decide to submit your application.
-There is an application fee of $85 and can be paid by credit card or checking account.
+There is an application fee of $85 and can be paid by credit card or checking account. *The fee is waived for PhD applicants for Spring and Fall 2021.

 Visit our Frequently Asked Questions about our Graduate Admissions for any answers you may need about requirements and more.